tstuefe/JEP450-text/jeptext.md

 ### Compressed class pointers

-Today's compressed class pointers encode a 64-bit pointer into 32 bits.
-JDK&nbsp;8 introduced compressed class pointers, which first depended on compressed object pointers; JDK&nbsp;15 [removed this dependency](https://bugs.openjdk.org/browse/JDK-8241825).
+Today's compressed class pointers encode a 64-bit pointer into 32-bits.
+JDK 8 introduced compressed class pointers, which first depended on compressed object pointers; JDK&nbsp;15 [removed this dependency](https://bugs.openjdk.org/browse/JDK-8241825).

 Today, there are only two scenarios in which one would disable compressed class pointers:

-- An application uses JVMCI, which on some platforms does not support compressed class pointers, or
+* an application uses JVMCI, which may inhibit the use of compressed class pointers
-- An application loads more than roughly four million classes.
+* an application loads more classes than fit into a maxed-out class space of four GB (roughly four million classes)

 The theoretical limit of four million classes is imposed by the way that class space is implemented today.
 An application that hits this limit would use approximately six to 40 GB of [metaspace](https://openjdk.org/jeps/387) alone; we have yet to see an application that does this.